Diploma in Aerospace Engineering (N65)

 Careers

-With Singapore’s role as a leading aerospace MRO solutions provider in Asia, there is high demand for trained professionals in this field.
-AEG is recognised by many established aerospace organisations, which gives you an advantage when exploring careers in this industry.
-You can look forward to being employed in these roles:
+With Singapore as a leading aerospace MRO provider in Asia, demand for trained professionals is high.
+AEG is recognised by established aerospace organisations, giving you an edge in exploring careers such as:

-What’s more, AEG prepares you for modules in the Civil Aviation Authority of Singapore (CAAS) Airworthiness Requirements (SAR 66) examinations so you get a head start in acquiring your license as an Aircraft Maintenance Engineer.
-You can also enrol in various skills-deepening programmes or apply for the SkillsFuture Work-Study Post-Diploma Programme upon graduation.
+Additionally, AEG prepares you for Civil Aviation Authority of Singapore (CAAS) Airworthiness Requirements (SAR 66) exams, giving you a head start towards becoming a licensed Aircraft Maintenance Engineer.
+You can also pursue skills-deepening programmes or the SkillsFuture Work-Study Post-Diploma Programme after graduation.

 Jasper Yap